Talking with people and families about planning care, death and dying

 It has always been important for us to talk with people whose health is deteriorating gradually or more rapidly due to underlying health problems about care planning and what matters to them, and to involve families.
 During the COVID-19 epidemic, we need to communicate using clear, sensitive and effective language while also doing our best to adapt to PPE and visiting limitations.

 RED-MAP: Guide for Anticipatory/Advance Care Planning (ACP) conversations.
-Download the RED-MAP Poster (August 2020)
+RED-MAP Poster (September 2020)

 DECIDE: Guide for shared decision-making discussions about treatment/care options: DECIDE Poster (August 2020)

 EC4H tutors’ presentation (video) – Having Realistic Conversations: shared decision-making in practice (2019)